Your cookie preferences

 Conveyancing fees

-You'll need to pay for a conveyancer to sort out the legal side of buying a home.
+You'll need to pay for a conveyancer to sort out the legal side of buying a property.
+These fees cover their professional services and the administrative costs, known as 'disbursements'.

 Valuation fees

-When buying a new home, your mortgage lender will want to conduct a house valuation to check you're paying roughly what it's valued for.
+When buying a new home, your mortgage lender will want to conduct a house valuation to confirm the property is worth the amount you are planning to pay for it.
+This is a check for their security, not a detailed survey for you.

 Arrangement fee

-A mortgage arrangement fee, also known as a completion fee, is a fee charged by some mortgage lenders for setting up your mortgage.
+Also known as a 'product' or 'completion' fee, this is an administrative charge from some lenders for setting up your mortgage.

 The cost varies depending on the type of mortgage, loan amount and rate of interest you'll pay, but you can expect to pay on around £1,000 on average.